rpkg-dev/pal/README.md

 ## Installation

-To install the latest development version of _supporter_, run the following in R:
+To install the latest development version of _pal_, run the following in R:

 ```r
 if ( !("remotes" %in% rownames(installed.packages())) )